iFairPlay22/Jenkins-Local/readme.md

 NB: Check that `JENKINS_BASE_URL` is used as a webhook for your github projects (donc forget to add the `/github-webhook` as suffix).

-### Troubleshooting
+## Troubleshooting

+### Update a docker image

-If a build compilation fails in Jenkins, a nexus artifact is probably missing.
+If a nexus artifact is missing, you need to upload it in nexus.
 To upload it, run `sbt publish` in the one of the projects.
 Please mind the `$NEXUS_BASE_URL` environment variable, and the other Nexus configurations.

 NB: Running the following command will NOT resolve the issue
 ```sh
 sbt publishLocal
 ```

-## Update a docker image
+### Update a docker image

-Execute the following command lines with the configured environment variables `DOCKERFILE_PATH` and `IMAGE_NAME`.
+If a docker image is missing, you need to push it in the docker hub.
+To do that, execute the following command lines with the configured environment variables `DOCKERFILE_PATH` and `IMAGE_NAME`.

 ```sh
 docker login